Skip to content

 Test on mobile.
 If possible, preview your form on a mobile device to ensure it looks good on smaller screens.

-Verify required fields.
+Verify required components.
 Make sure you’ve marked the right questions as required and that the form can be completed successfully.

 When you publish a form: